fiskra/sample-web-service/readMe.md

 * Caching

 #### Representations
 Restful web services supports data format as **Plain text, HTML, XML, JSON etc.** .
 While building a restful web service, the first thing we should think about is deciding resource format.
-Sample JSON and XML format for **Person** entity :
+Sample JSON and XML format for **Person** entity.

 JSON representation:
 ```
 {